Dairy Allergy in Breastfed Babies (Going Dairy Free for Beginners)

 - Soups: try less creamy varieties like minestrone or chicken noodle.

-(For more recipes and great ideas, see part 2 in this series.)
+(For more recipes and great ideas, see part 2 in this series on dairy elimination diet breastfeeding.)

 Let yourself splurge on what you can have